wkandek/kubernetes-dev-cluster/Readme.md

 ## II.
 Cluster Installation Overview:

-The Vagrantfile will install and configure a running Kubernetes (latest) cluster on Ubuntu 18.04 LTS (bionic64)
+The Vagrantfile will install and configure a running a single Master node Kubernetes (latest) cluster on Ubuntu 18.04 LTS (ubuntu/bionic64)

-Ubuntu provisioning scripts embedded in Vagrant file.
+Ubuntu provisioning scripts are embedded in the Vagrantfile.
 This is a fairly straight forward bash shell script.
 Check the echo statements in the code to understand the operations.

-User should edit variables and is required to provide a unique token value for `KUBETOKEN`.
+User should edit variables as needed.
+Note there is a requirement to provide a unique token value for `KUBETOKEN`.
 Do not skip the Minikube pre-requisite as that is required for generationg the token.

 Currently Flannel is the only network overlay the provisioning script provides.